 Despite the length of the trail, it's very accessible as it travels through low altitude terrain along clear trails (and of course you don't have to walk the whole route).
 There are plenty of huts along the way to rest your head, or you can try out camping and roaming free in this Arctic playground.

-18. The Matterhorn Trek, Switzerland
+18. The Matterhorn Circuit Trek, Switzerland

 - Duration: 6-10 days

-The Matterhorn Trek has been described as one of the most beautiful treks in the world taking in many ancient trails that have linked the Swiss Alps and Italian valleys for centuries.
+The Matterhorn Trek has been described as one of the most beautiful treks in the world, taking in many ancient trails that have linked the Swiss Alps and Italian valleys for centuries.
 The 150km route offers a multicultural experience, crossing from the pristine surroundings of Switzerland to Italy through the Matterhorn Valley, and staying in remote mountain huts en route.

 You'll trek across Alpine meadows and up high passes, surrounded by mountains and glaciers on either side.
 One of the hike's most iconic views is the pyramid-shaped Matterhorn reflected in the mirror-like waters of Stellisee Lake.